MissionToPsyche-Iridium/iridium_21c_web_game-uark/README.md

 This project was created by

-Austin Rodriguez
+Austin Rodriguez,
-Benjamin Edens
+Benjamin Edens,
-Gianfranco Bruno Cheng
+Gianfranco Bruno Cheng,
-Jessica McBride
+Jessica McBride,
-Kaedon Pense
+Kaedon Pense, and
 Olivia Meier